spoonapps/docs/doc/quick_start/tryit/tryit.md

 87ddvf5455lp  spoonbrew/scratch:master  cmd      7/31/2014 9:20:18 AM
 ```
 ```
-# Create a new image from your container with `spoon commit` and two parameters: at least two digits of the container ID, and the name for your image ("helloworld").
+# Create a new image from your container with `spoon commit` and two parameters:
+# 1) At least two digits of the container ID
+# 2) The name for your image ("helloworld")
 > spoon commit 87ddv helloworld

 Commiting container 87ddvf5455lp to helloworld:HEAD